kelsa-gm/item-icon-updater/README.md

 Updates to the custom dictionary in the module settings take effect after the next page refresh.

-Note that different sources may use different names for items, such as "Crossbow, Light" vs "Light Crossbow".
+Note that different sources may use different names for items, such as "Plate" vs "Plate Armor".
 The custom dictionary can be used to catch these cases.
-Additionally, the built-in dictionary will gradually be extended in future updates to include more of these cases.
+Additionally, the built-in dictionary and logic will gradually be extended in future updates to cover more of these cases.

 ### Custom Dictionary Format
 To specify a custom dictionary, put the dictionary file anywhere in the User Data directory, and add the path to the module settings.
 For example: `worlds/myworld/iconDictonary.js`.
 The custom dictionary should be a text file with a `.js` extension in the following format: